2.20 Children missing from care, home and education

 "Looked after children who go missing, or who are away from placement without authorisation, can be at increased risk of sexual or other forms of exploitation or of involvement in drugs, gangs, criminal activity or trafficking.
 Particular attention should be paid to repeat episodes.
 Data on these episodes should be analysed regularly in order to map problems and patterns.
 Regular reports on this data should be provided to council members and the LSCB.

 Local authorities should collect information about children missing from education and educational establishments and about children who access other local authority service and children who are looked after.
+Local Children Not Attending School guidance may stipulate that when a child is missing from education for a set number of days, the absence has to be reported to the Local Authority.

 The Joint Targeted Area Inspections with a deep dive on CSE and missing noted that panels and forums (of slight variations) were good practice but only when they evidenced the following components; appropriate multi-agency attendance, information sharing that led to action to safeguard/disrupt, improved understanding of earlier identification of risk.